 - If the D.A. decides to prosecute the patron for allegedly defaulting on casino markers, the D.A. will send him/her another notice by certified mail giving him/her another ten (10) days from the date of the letter to pay.
 Any restitution must be paid by money order, cashier's check, or wire transfer and made payable to the appropriate District Attorney's office.

 - If the ten (10) days pass with no payment, an arrest warrant will issue.7

 2.2.
 Arrest warrants in casino marker cases

 Once an arrest warrant issues for a Nevada casino marker defendant, the police probably will not go searching for him/her to execute the warrant.
-(However if the defendant has a long criminal history or is a flight risk, the police might then decide to try to find the him/her right away to make an arrest.)
+(However, if the defendant has a long criminal history or is a flight risk, the police might then decide to try to find him/her right away to make an arrest.)